 Real-money online poker is legal in Delaware, giving players another gaming option in addition to iCasinos.

 Once online poker players sign up, they have one of the most robust list of options of anywhere.
-Delaware is part of a player-pooling compact with New Jersey and Nevada, which allows Delaware poker players to compete against people located in the other two jurisdictions.
+Delaware is part of a player-pooling compact with New Jersey online casino apps and Nevada sites, which allows Delaware poker players to compete against people located in the other two jurisdictions.
 An even larger player pool is possible if neighboring Pennsylvania joins the compact.

 Delaware was one of the earliest adopters of internet poker.

 Delaware was the second state to take a legal sports bet and the first to do so after the Supreme Court struck down the federal ban on wagering in 2018.
 While it continues to take in-person bets at three licensed facilities, Delaware online sports betting is still not available.

 Delaware’s NFL parlay card game was one of the few sports betting options exempted by the federal ban.
 Lawmakers took the limited exemption and quickly used the existing regulatory framework to advance far more robust sports betting options at the three casinos.